ShadowsocksR-Live/overtls/readme.md

 ```
 > - Note: The `GFW` maybe block your server since you are using a self-signed certificate.
 >   So please do not use it for long-term production purposes.
-> - Note: It is better to copy the root certificate file `ca.crt` to your local machine, and set the
+> - Note: It is better to copy the root certificate file `root.crt` to your local machine, and set the
 >   `cafile` option in the configuration file to the path of this root certificate file.
 > - Note: If you use a self-signed certificate and find it inconvenient to use the root certificate file
 >   on the client side, you can set the `dangerous_mode` option in the configuration file to `true`,